Ever wanted to lead a life that was built around freedom?

 Ever thought about using your skills to support business owners in the form of an assistant?
 Virtual Assistants (or VAs) work in several different areas and provide support in administrative, technical or even creative areas.

-If you’re a freelancing newbie, selling yourself as a virtual assistant could give you a good start.
-From social media management to data entry, accounting to answering emails – there’s a range of jobs for virtual assistants to do.ta
+If you’re a digital nomad newbie, selling yourself as a virtual assistant could give you a good start.
+From social media management to data entry, accounting to answering emails – there’s a range of jobs for virtual assistants to do.

 Want to become a virtual assistant?
 Check these courses to get started: